 Always "Ask First".
+Visitors are asked to respect the privacy of the people living in the communities they travel.
 While much is shared with visitors, some stories, songs, dances, artefacts, designs and photographs may be protected under law from copying or unauthorised reuse.